 4. Human cornea and conjunctiva

-Exposure to high concentration of PM2.5 leads to burning, itching and redness of eyes.
-Allergic conjunctivitis is caused by exposure to high concentration of PM2.5.
-Laboratorial studies show PM2.5 reduces survival of Human Corneal Epithelial Cells (HCEC) by triggering cell autophagy.
-PM2.5 is also responsible for cell shrinkage.
+Exposure to high concentration of PM2.5 leads to burning, itching and redness of eyes, allergic conjunctivitis.
+Laboratorial studies show it reduces survival of Human Corneal Epithelial Cells (HCEC) by triggering cell autophagy.
+It is also responsible for cell shrinkage.

 5. Reduced antioxidants